Jose P. Laurel Residence: Construction

 Years after serving his term as president of the Second Republic from 1943 to 1945, José P. Laurel built a three-story house near the Wack Wack Golf and Country Club in Mandaluyong (then a town in the province of Rizal) that occupied 1,000 sqm of the land once overrun with cogon.
 The house was named Villa Pacencia in honor of his wife, Pacencia Hidalgo y Valencia.

 Site of Political Events

 The house was the venue of several political events.
-In 1957, Laurel hosted a luncheon at the mansion in honor of James Langley, a New Hampshire newspaper publisher.
+In 1957, Laurel hosted a luncheon at the mansion in honor of James M. Langley, a New Hampshire newspaper publisher.
 Laurel and Langley signed the Laurel-Langley Agreement in 1954, which amended the Bell Trade Act of 1946 and provided for an increase in the duties imposed on U.S. products and a decrease in the duties imposed on Philippine goods.

-The mansion became the de facto Nacionalista Party headquarters when José Laurel, Jr. acquired the property after his father's death in November 1959.
+The mansion became the de facto Nacionalista Party headquarters when José Laurel Jr. acquired the property after his father's death in November 1959.